NitheshKumar-B/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

 ## Result:

 The design and implementation of the 6T SRAM cell using Cadence EDA tools were successfully achieved.
-Simulation results validated the correct functionality and performance of the SRAM cell, including stable read/write operations,
+Simulation results validated the correct functionality and performance of the SRAM cell, including stable read/write operations.